For those at the back who might not have heard the first time, I’ll say it again…

 Let’s just get that straight out there in the open.

-It’s easy to obsess about miles ridden per ride/week/month/year and confuse distance cycled with prowess, experience, training, aptitude, divinity and kudos; and I’ve been around long enough to witness plenty of people do at least one of these at some time, myself included when I thought piling on the miles meant something (by the way, I’m going to be using miles for the rest of the article; but any fool knows that if you want to make your ride quantity seem more impressive you’ll prefer kilometres as your measure of distance.
-It instantly makes you about one-and-half-times better).
+It’s easy to obsess about miles ridden per ride/week/month/year and confuse distance cycled with prowess, experience, training, aptitude, divinity and kudos; and I’ve been pedalling around long enough to witness plenty of people do at least one of these at some time in their cycling biography – myself included – when I thought piling on the miles meant something.

-I’m no stranger to putting the miles in (quite a lot of them sometimes if it matters) but I know the difference between wanting to do something and having to do something.
-I’ve experienced the latter enough to decidedly favour the former whenever possible.
-Committing to any distance-related challenge or goal will at some point hammer your bike riding awkwardly, and into the drudgery camp of having to go out when you might not necessarily have much desire to.
-I’ve done this enough myself and trudged through enough misery in the name of completion, and witnessed too many others reluctantly shuffle onto a saddle to finish some mile-related chore to think of this as an undeniable truth.
+I’m no stranger to putting the miles in (quite a lot of them sometimes if it matters) so I’m keenly aware of the difference between wanting to do something and having to do something.
+I’ve dragged myself through the latter enough to decidedly favour the former whenever possible.
+Committing to any distance-related challenge or goal will at some point steer your bike to riding down the sunken road of loathed drudgery by having to go out when you might not necessarily have much desire to.
+I’ve done too much mandatory misery in the name of completion, and witnessed too many others reluctantly shuffle onto a saddle to finish some mile-related chore to only know this as an inescapable truth.

-It's also now become a bit of a Christmas tradition, and this year was no exception, that someone within my extended riding family breaks a bone falling on ice while partaking in this jolly festive challenge, so that’s fun.
-Ask yourself if you’re getting paid to do this.
-Is there the chance of a worthwhile prize?
-What have you proved?
-Do you care?
-Does anyone really care?
-If the answer to any of these is 'no', then you’re allowed to stay at home in the warm.
+It’s also now become a bit of a Christmas tradition that someone within my extended riding family breaks a bone falling on ice while partaking in this jolly festive challenge, so that all adds to the fun.

 If you do have to ride insane distances, Be More Bill